gaia-platform/GaiaPlatform/production/db/memory_manager/README.md

   * This is used by both the server and the client to allocate 4MB chunks of memory from which memory is allocated by the client using a chunk manager.
   * There is a metadata block that will hold a bitmap tracking the use of each chunk.
   * The server will ensure that memory continues to be available by compacting allocations within and across chunks.
   * A memory manager is expected to be used for chunk allocation by multiple threads/processes at a time.
-However, its garbage collection/compaction operation is expected to occur on a single thread.
+However, its compaction operation is expected to occur on a single thread.
 * Chunk manager (CM) component:
-  * This is used by the client to allocate memory from a chunk.
-It can also be used by the server to process the allocations made by the client in a chunk, for garbasge collection (GC) and compaction purposes.
+  * This is used by the client to allocate memory from a chunk and for garbage collection.
+It can also be used by the server to process the allocations made by the client in a chunk or for garbasge collection (GC) and compaction purposes.
   * It is meant to be used by the client across multiple transactions.
 As such, it allows quickly reverting all allocations made since the last commit.
   * The allocation unit inside a chunk is 64B.
-There is a chunk metadata block that uses a bitmap to indicate the use of each allocation unit inside the chunk.
+There is a chunk metadata block that uses a bitmap to indicate the allocation units on which object allocations start inside the chunk.
-  * A chunk manager is meant to be used by a single thread at a time.
+  * A chunk manager is expected to be used by a single thread at a time for allocations or compaction, but can be used by multiple threads for garbage collection (marking slots as unused in the slot bitmap).

-Both MM and CM can be initialized on either server or client, although they will be used in different ways.
-  * The MM is used by the server mainly for performing GC and compaction operations.
-It is used by the client for allocating new chunks.
-  * The CM is used by the client to perform allocations within a chunk.
-It is used by the server to process those allocations.

 ### Operation details

 * MM:
   * The MM uses a metadata block to track the use chunks within the memory it manages.
 This block is allocated within the first chunk.
   * Memory allocations are made from the start of the memory range, moving left->right if we imagine memory as increasing in address from left to right.
 The end of the memory should only be reached when the server is about to run out of memory.
-Otherwise, the server is expected to keep reusing chunk that are freed at lower memory addresses.
+Otherwise, the server is expected to keep reusing chunks that are freed at lower memory addresses.
 * CM
   * The CM uses a metadata block to track the use of allocation units within the chunk it manages.
 This block is allocated at the beginning of the memory block managed by the CM.
   * CM allocations start from the beginning of the block and grow left->right.